 - + More.

-The guidelines and success criteria of the WCAG are organized around four main principles, which lay the foundation for anyone to access and use web content.
+The web accessibility guidelines and success criteria of the WCAG are organized around four main principles, which lay the foundation for anyone to access and use web content.
 Remember to POUR.

 Information and user interface components must be presentable to users in ways they can perceive.
 This means that users must be able to perceive the information being presented (it cannot be invisible to all senses).

 User interface components and navigation must be operable.
 This means that users must be able to operate the interface (the interface cannot require an action the user cannot perform).

 Information and the operation of the user interface must be understandable.
 This means that users must be able to understand the information as well as the operation of the user interface (the user must be able to figure out content and operation).